Pairings | Lamb tagine

-It’s true that lamb is one of the most wine-friendly of meats, as at home with red Bordeaux and Rioja as it is with the more fruit driven varietals from the new world.
-But if you’re looking for a spot-on match it’s worth thinking just how - and for how long - you’re going to cook it.
+It’s true that lamb is one of the most wine-friendly of meats, as at home with red Bordeaux and Rioja as it is with the fruitier wines of the new world.
+But if you’re looking for a spot-on wine pairing it’s worth thinking just how - and for how long - you’re going to cook it.

 Now here’s an unexpected match.
 I would be wary of pairing a Beaujolais - even a Morgon - with something as sweet as a lamb tagine with dried fruits thinking it would make the wine taste slightly sharp but the combination worked perfectly.